 - Would you do business again with this seller?

-A buyer can use the 5-star Etsy review system to rate the transaction and product and also leave further comments regarding the product.
+A buyer can use the 5-star Etsy review system either on Etsy.com or the Etsy mobile app to award a star rating between 1 to 5 for the product and seller and also leave further comments regarding their experience.

 While the Etsy review system will automatically attach a picture of the purchased item, customers also have the option to attach their own picture when leaving a 5-star review.

-Based on the estimated delivery date, a buyer can edit their review any number of times within a 60-day period.
+Once your order is either marked as delivered or on its estimated delivery date, you can leave an Etsy item review.
+You can edit your review any number of times within a 100-day period.
 This flexibility in Etsy reviews from a buyer’s perspective is a great way to promote honest customer reviews.

 Overall Etsy reviews average the ratings of a seller from the past 12 months.
-The average will be on display for other buyers to consider before buying a product from that seller.
+The average will be displayed for buyers to consider before deciding to purchase from that seller.

 What About Etsy Reviews from a Seller’s Standpoint?

-Sellers do have options available to hide or negate Etsy complaints put through the Etsy.com reviews system using the following methods:
+Sellers do have options available to address Etsy complaints put through the Etsy.com reviews system using the following methods:

 - Report photographs that the seller feels might be in violation of Etsy policies

-- Respond to an Etsy review of 3 stars or less, allowing the seller to negate negative claims
+- Respond publicly to an Etsy review of 3 stars or less on their reviews page

 What does this mean for buyers on Etsy?
 Does this mean that Etsy reviews shouldn’t be trusted?
 Is Etsy safe?